 Overview

 Adding comments to your code helps explain to other people reading your code what you have written in code and why you have written your code in a certain way.
-Comments in code can be very useful for teachers who want to explain activities to their students and it can act as a memory aid if you want to edit your code at a later date.
+Comments added to code can be useful for teachers who want to explain activities to their students.
+It can act as a memory aid if you need to edit your code at a later date.
 A good comment clearly describes what is happening in the code and sometimes why the code is included.

 A comment is defined by the special characters or symbols that surround it eg // # or “””.
 This tells the program to ignore anything following the characters, on the same line or in the case of a multi-line comment before the symbols are used again.
 If we don’t use these symbols, the program thinks that our comments are code that it needs to run and will show us an error.